ArshiaSaleem98/Phone-Catalogue-App/README.md

 ### Prerequisites

-Clone the Repository into your Computer.
+- Clone the Repository into your Computer.
-Install the docker from https://docs.docker.com/get-docker/ .
+- Install the docker from https://docs.docker.com/get-docker/ .

 ### Deployment
 To create and build the docker images ,i have created two DockerFiles ,one for Frontend and other for Backend.
-### DockerFile for the React Application:
+### DockerFile for the React Application
 As the frontend of the application is written in React. so i deployed the React app behind an nginx server.
 Following is the Dockerfile for the React app (It uses nginx.conf):

 <img width="573" alt="dockerfilesreact" src="https://user-images.githubusercontent.com/45390300/139269613-dc281ca6-cd85-47ff-a2e9-176f37f53350.PNG">

-### DockerFile for the SpringBoot Application:
+### DockerFile for the SpringBoot Application

+Here is the Dockerfile for the spring boot app:

 <img width="573" alt="dockerfilespring" src="https://user-images.githubusercontent.com/45390300/139269610-72d0c2d6-ef76-4836-8956-6213561deac1.PNG">

 ### Creating the docker-compose.yml configuration

 To deploy my docker compose, i created a docker-compose.yml file that contains configuration for all the services in my entire stack.

 Following is the docker-compose.yml file To run my application.
 It has three services: app-server, app-client, and db.
 The app-server contains configuration for the backend app ,while the app-client contains configuration for the react app, and db is for the mysql database.